 The Beginners Options

 These two items will be useful for anyone just beginning their Dark Souls journey.
 However, more experienced players will find more benefits with other gifts as these items are largely catered towards players who will need extra help as they learn the game’s mechanics.

-The life ring is quite simplistic in its application and serves as a small buffer to damage until you find something better to replace it.
-It will increase your HP by 5%, noticeable but not very significant as you will find upgrades in time.
+The Life Ring is quite simplistic in its application and serves as a small buffer to damage until you find something better to replace it.
+It will increase your HP by 5%, which is noticeable but not very significant as you will find upgrades in time.

 Healing Wares are the recommended choice for beginners because they will make the learning curve of Dark Souls 2 a bit more bearable.
 Choosing this gift will load you with numerous healing items that will heal you over time, helping you sustain yourself on your journey.